AlexandreArthaud/.notes/languages/icelandic.md

-hvað er síminn hjá þér? : what's your phone number? síminn hjá mér er X : my phone number is X hvað er síminn á [X:DAT]? : what's the phone number for X? það er frí á sunnudag : I have Sunday off takk fyrir : thank you / thanks gjörðu svo vel : here you go <when handing over something>
+hvað er síminn hjá þér? : what's your phone number? síminn hjá mér er X : my phone number is X hvað er síminn á [X:DAT]? : what's the phone number for X? það er frí á sunnudag : I have Sunday off <Icelandic often uses Það (er) as dummy pronoun where English would use 'there is' or another turn of phrase>
+takk fyrir : thank you / thanks gjörðu svo vel : here you go <when handing over something>
 sjáumst : see you later / see you soon